 4.1 Number of Shares Available for Grants.
-Subject to adjustment as provided in Section 4.2 hereof, the number of Shares hereby reserved for issuance to Participants under the Plan shall equal 3,100,000.
+Subject to adjustment as provided in Section 4.2 hereof, the number of Shares hereby reserved for issuance on or after July 31, 2008 to Participants under the Plan shall equal 2,500,000.
 Subject to adjustment as provided in Section 4.2 hereof, the maximum number of Shares that may be issued pursuant to Incentive Stock Options shall not exceed 500,000.
-Any Shares that are subject to Awards of Stock Options shall be counted against this limit as one (1) Share for every one (1) Share issued.
-Any Shares that are subject to Awards other than Stock Options shall be counted against this limit as 2.1 Shares for every one (1) Share granted.
+Any Shares that are subject to Award of Stock Options or Stock Appreciation Rights shall be counted against this limit as one (1) Share for every one (1) Share issued.
+Any Shares that are subject to Awards other than Stock Options or Stock Appreciation Rights shall be counted against this limit as 2.5 Shares for every one (1) Share granted on or after July 31, 2008.

-Any Shares covered by an Award (or portion of an Award) granted under the Plan which is cashed out, forfeited, canceled or expires shall be deemed not to have been delivered for purposes of determining the maximum number of Shares available for delivery under the Plan.
-If a Participant tenders shares (either actually, by attestation or otherwise) to pay all or any part of the Option Price or purchase price on an Award or if any shares payable with respect to any Award are retained by the Company in satisfaction of the Participant's obligation for taxes, the number of shares actually tendered or retained shall not become or again be, as the case may be, included in the Share limit described in this Section 4.1.
+Any Shares covered by an Award (or portion of an Award) granted under the Plan which is settled in cash in lieu of Shares, forfeited, terminated or otherwise canceled or expires shall be deemed not to have been delivered for purposes of determining the maximum number of Shares available for delivery under the Plan.
+If a Participant tenders shares (either actually, by attestation or otherwise) to pay all or any part of the Option Price or purchase price on an Award or if any Shares payable with respect to any Award are retained by the Company in satisfaction of the Participant's obligation for taxes, the number of Shares actually tendered or retained shall not become or again be, as the case may be, included in the Share limit described in this Section 4.1.
+Following the exercise of a Stock Appreciation Rights Award, the difference between the number of Shares subject to such Award and the number of Shares issued in such exercise shall not be included in the maximum number of Shares available for delivery under the Plan.